Temurbek-stack/House_price_predictor_app/README.md

 - **Data Collection**:
   Data is collected through **web scraping** from the most popular real estate platforms in Uzbekistan.
 Thousands of listings are scraped regularly to ensure the model reflects current market trends.

+  - 🔒 Privacy Notice: For privacy and compliance reasons, the raw data collected and the dataset used for training cannot be shared in this repository.

 - **Data Cleaning**:
   - 📍 **Micro-level location identification**: Neighborhoods (mahallas) are extracted from ad descriptions using NLP techniques to ensure geographic precision.
   - 🧼 **Standardization of features**: Property attributes such as floor level, area, layout, and price are standardized across listings with inconsistent formats.